2026 - Affordable Housing: Enhancement Projects / Production

 Planning Department

-The San Francisco Planning Department works with decision-makers to increase the livability through adoption of the City’s vision for the future, embodied by the General Plan.
+The San Francisco Planning Department works with decision-makers to increase the City’s livability through adoption of the City’s vision for the future, embodied by the General Plan.
 This comprehensive policy document guides public and private action concerning land use and zoning policy, community stabilization, urban design, public realm enhancements, and environmental planning.
-The City has adopted plans and programs to channel new development and to provide a framework for adding housing and jobs, including Area Plans such as Balboa Park, Eastern Neighborhoods, Market Octavia, SoMa, Rincon Hill, and Transit Center.
-In addition, the City has adopted new programs such as HOME SF and policies to encourage the addition of Accessory Dwelling Units.
-Together these plans and programs guide development growth, and the community benefits provided to the neighborhoods where growth occurs.
-The Planning Department updated its eight-year housing element in early 2023, the City's housing plan that determines housing needs and how to address them, defines priorities for decision making and resource allocation for housing programs, development, and services.
+The City has adopted plans and programs to channel new development and to provide a framework for adding housing and jobs, this includes Area Plans such as Balboa Park, Eastern Neighborhoods, Market Octavia, SoMa, Rincon Hill, and Transit Center.

 Office of Community Investment and Infrastructure